Like many teachers, Will has been passionate about education for a long time.

 “He believed in me not only as a student but also as a person.
 His passion for teaching and learning was infectious and made you want to achieve beyond your own expectations.”

-Will is thankful for the opportunity to be featured in Testing Teachers and hopes that the documentary will put a face to educational disadvantage, showing the challenging nature and complexity of it.
+Will is thankful for the opportunity to be featured in Testing Teachers and hopes that the documentary will put a face to educational inequity, showing the challenging nature and complexity of it.